-7.3 Download Snapshot Screen
+7.4 Download Snapshot Screen

-From this screen you can download and delete the snapshots you have taken in Live View or Stack View modes.
+From this screen you can download and delete the snapshots you have taken in Live View or Stack View modes or the video done in Timelapse View

-The filenames of the shots appear on the left.
-Just click on the name and the image will be downloaded to your device.
+The filenames of the shots and videos appear on the left.
+Just click on the name and the image or the video will be downloaded to your device.

-To the right of the name of each shot appears the [Delete] link.
-By clicking on this link you will permanently delete the shot stored on the Astrowl Box (be careful, no confirmation window is displayed to validate the deletion).
+To the right of the name of each file appears the [Delete] link.
+By clicking on this link you will permanently delete the file stored on the Astrowl Box (be careful, no confirmation window is displayed to validate the deletion).